Attention > Pattern Recognition

 Dance With the Fireflies

-In this exercise, the user will track and interpret complex patterns of movement as they watch and analyze five series of dancing fireflies.
-Each dance makes a pattern that the user will be asked to recognize from among four different suggested trajectories.
+In this exercise, the user will track and interpret complex movement patterns while watching and analyzing five dancing fireflies.
+Each dance makes a pattern the user will be asked to recognize from among four suggested trajectories.
 For each series, the user will have three attempts to find the correct trajectory.

 Brain Areas Engaged